 We are at a critical point in human history in which we need renewed ways of thinking.
 A cross-pollination of disciplines and knowledge practices.
 Art that goes beyond commentary to become an active participant in real systems — contributions to the world that conserve resources, promote biodiversity and increase food sovereignty.

-Since 2021, I’ve been working towards this aim through the evolution and unification of my cross-disciplinary work in installation art, food security and land stewardship initiatives.
-The preliminary outcomes of this work are presented in a series of journals, collectively titled Proposals for Reimagined Futures, as concepts for immersive public artworks and as the first step towards their realization.
+The preliminary outcomes of these explorations are presented in a series of journals, collectively titled Proposals for Reimagined Futures, as concepts for immersive public artworks and as the first step towards their realization.

 Proposals for Reimagined Futures will be released over the course of several months and will be available in e-journal format for free download and sharing.
 At the end of this cycle, Proposals for Reimagined Futures will be printed and made available in a hardcover book format.